matplotlib/sampledoc/index.rst

 ==================

 This is a tutorial introduction to quickly get you up and running with your own sphinx documentation system.
-We'll cover everything from installing sphinx, to customizing the look and feel, to using custom extensions for embedding plots, inheritance diagrams, syntax highlighted ipython sessions and more.
+We'll cover installing sphinx, customizing the look and feel, using custom extensions for embedding plots, inheritance diagrams, syntax highlighted ipython sessions and more.
 If you follow along the tutorial, you'll start with nothing and end up with this site -- it's the bootstrapping documentation tutorial that writes itself!

-The source code for this tutorial lives in mpl svn (see :ref:`fetching-the-data`) and the `sampledoc PDF <sampledoc.pdf>`_
+The source code for this tutorial lives in mpl svn (see :ref:`fetching-the-data`) and you can grab a harcopy of the the `sampledoc PDF <sampledoc.pdf>`_

-Contents:

 .. toctree::
    :maxdepth: 2